Jcw218/JcwDrafting-GigaVoron/Install Tutorial - BTT pi v1.2.md

     <img width="554" height="393" alt="image4" src="https://github.com/user-attachments/assets/446f7bd5-e3a6-4948-93ba-e092bb492e5a" />

+Step 3:
+Removing the Motherboard and marking the wires as per the images below:

   - Use cable ties or label paper to mark the ribbon cables that lack original markings, ensuring they correspond to the port names on the motherboard.

     <img width="500" height="337" alt="image6" src="https://github.com/user-attachments/assets/a73b4bb2-9714-4541-9b02-34361c9c054b" />